parindapranami/nimble_parinda/README.md

 ### Non-Trickle ICE

-I initially spent a lot fo time to do manual ICE candidate exchange but later discovered that it was overkill since I was running both client and server on same network so need s=for NAT traversal, so I remove it later and used non-trickle ICE where all candidates are embedded in the SDP.
-This simplified the signaling and made it more reliable for localhost testing.
+I initially spent a lot of time to do manual ICE candidate exchange but later discovered that it was overkill since I was running both client and server on same network so no need for NAT traversal, so I removed it later and used non-trickle ICE where all candidates are embedded in the SDP.
+This simplified the signaling.

 ### Frame Rate